bitnami/charts/bitnami/fluentd/README.md

 + forwarder.rbac.pspEnabled: true
 ```

-- Enable forwarding logs to another service like ElasticSearch
+- Enable forwarding logs to another service like Elasticsearch
 ```diff
 -  aggregator.extraConfig: |
 -    # Send all logs to the standard output